 Claude-Nicolas Ledoux (21 March 1736 – 18 November 1806) was one of the earliest French neoclassical architecture exponents.
 He used his knowledge of architectural theory to design not only domestic architecture but also town planning.
 The French Revolution hampered his career; much of his work was destroyed in the nineteenth century.
 In 1804, he published a collection of his designs under the title L’Architecture considérée sous le rapport de l’art, des mœurs et de la législation (Architecture considered with art, morals, and legislation).
 In this book, he took the opportunity of revising his earlier designs, making them more rigorously neoclassical and up to date.

-Other works from Claude-Nicolas Ledoux
+Works from Claude-Nicolas Ledoux